-2.0 Recommendations 2.1 The Committee is requested to: 2.0 note the contents of this report and agree to progress a pilot project in the city centre and agree budget allocation; and agree to receive a future update and consider options for extending the project to include Belfast Rapid Transport route.
-3.0 Main Report 3.1 An initial request had been made for officers to investigate the potential for Belfast to deliver a public art project involving painting the utility boxes along the current BRT route.
+2.0 Recommendations 2.1 The Committee is requested to: note the contents of this report and caree to progress a nilet project in the city. note the contents of this report and agree to progress a pilot project in the cit centre and agree budget allocation; and - agree to receive a future update and consider options for extending the project include Belfast Rapid Transport route.
+3.0 Main Report 3.1 Background An initial request had been made for officers to investigate the potential for Belfast to deliver a public art project involving painting the utility boxes along the current BRT route.
 In parallel Council had also been in discussion about a similar project in the city centre working with the Destination CQ and Belfast One Business Improvement Districts.
 The BIDs had also had preliminary discussions with the utility providers.
-3.2 Following assessment of various options and evaluation of schemes elsewhere it is proposed that the project is piloted in two phases: Phase 1: City Centre - retail core Phase 2: Existing Belfast Rapid Transport route 3.3 The rationale for this is threefold: - the first phase of the pilot should focus on a smaller concentrated area in line with how other cities have successfully delivered similar projects - the secured support of the BIDs as project partners - alignment to ongoing City Centre Revitalisation programme 3.4 The aims of the project would be to: - create opportunities to animate the city - improve the look and feel of locations - celebrate Belfast's street art culture - decrease incidences of graffiti/tagging, fly posting, and other anti-social behaviours associated with utility boxes - engage citizens in a creative programme, encouraging a sense of ownership over the city centre and their local area and - provide professional development opportunities for emerging/student artists.
+3.2 Following assessment of various options and evaluation of schemes elsewhere it is proposed that the project is piloted in two phases: Phase 1: City Centre - retail core Phase 2: Existing Belfast Rapid Transport route 3.3 The rationale for this is threefold: the first phase of the pilot should focus on a smaller concentrated area in line with how other cities have successfully delivered similar projects the secured support of the BIDs as project partners alignment to ongoing City Centre Revitalisation programme 3.4 The aims of the project would be to: create opportunities to animate the city improve the look and feel of locations celebrate Belfast's street art culture decrease incidences of graffiti/tagging, fly posting, and other anti-social behaviours associated with utility boxes engage citizens in a creative programme, encouraging a sense of ownership over the city centre and their local area and provide professional development opportunities for emerging/student artists.